sa7bnb/MeetingStatus-E-Ink/README.md

 # MeetingStatus-E-Ink

-Automatically shows whether you are **available** or **in a meeting** on a small Bluetooth e-paper tag — driven by your PC's microphone and camera activity.
+Automatically shows whether you are **available**, **in a meeting**, or **away** on a small Bluetooth e-paper tag — driven by your PC's microphone and camera activity and by whether your screen is locked.

 When any app starts using your microphone or camera (Teams, Zoom, Meet, Webex, Slack, Discord, and so on), the program flips your status to **IN MEETING**.
 When nothing is using them, it shows **AVAILABLE**.
+And the moment you lock your computer with **Win+L**, it switches to **AWAY** — returning to AVAILABLE (or IN MEETING) as soon as you unlock.
 The status is displayed both as a colored dot in the Windows system tray and on a Gicisky / PICKSMART e-paper shelf-label tag over Bluetooth Low Energy.

 > Windows only.
 Everything is in a single Python file — no separate driver needed.